 Boscawen Street, Lower Lemon Street and St Nicholas Street are always busy.
-Good spots for children and families are towards the top of Lemon Street or parts of River Street.
+Good spots for children and families are towards the top of Lemon Street.

 All the car parks are open and the Park & Ride will be in full operation.
-The road closures in the centre of the city will be in place on a phased basis from 3pm so plan your journey in.
+The road closures in the centre of the city will be in place on a phased basis from 3pm so do plan your journey.
 All of the main arterial roads remain open throughout but there will be a lot of traffic.
-Trains and buses will be operating to their usual schedule with the exception of services between 7.30pm and 8pm which will operate via Fairmantle Street.
-After 8pm, all bus services including Park & Ride will operate via the Bus Station on Green Street.
-Moorfield and the Viaduct car park will open until 9pm.
+Trains and buses will be operating to their usual schedule although some bus routes will be amended whilst we close Green Street (7–9pm).
+Why not arrive early and stay later and avoid the pressure on buses and roads?

-The event costs around £50,000 to put on each year – including withy, paper, candles and lighting, materials, artist’s expertise, security and insurances.
-Support us by making a charitable donation so we can continue to light up Truro with this stunning event. text COLT17 £amount to 70070 or use the Paypal donate button on our homepage.
+The event costs a significant amount to put on each year – including withy, paper, candles and lighting, materials, artist’s expertise, security and insurances.
+Support us by making a charitable donation so we can continue to light up Truro with this stunning event.
+To donate via TEXT 70070 'COLT18 £2' or 'COLT18 £5' or 'COLT18 £10'.
+Thank you.

 All the usual eateries in Truro will be open throughout the event

 and there will be a variety of food traders operating from 3pm on

 Lemon Quay, Boscawen Street.
 If you want to eat in, remember

 City of Lights is a fantastic community event that attracts a lot

 of people into the city centre so please travel light and avoid